How many circuits determine an oriented matroid?: Introduction

 $\bullet$ The reorientation classes of a matroid are an important concept in oriented matroid theory.
 They have a natural graphic (resp. geometric) interpretation for graphic (resp. representable) oriented matroids.
 In \cite{Gel-95} a characterization of reorientation classes of an oriented matroid by using {\em projective orientations} of $\Mm$ in terms of combinatorics of its circuits and cocircuits is given.
 This is of interest and significance in the study of stratifications of combinatorial Grassmannians.
 Therefore, it is attractive to understand the space of oriented matroids over a given matroid (and the quantities $s(\Mm)$ and $\widetilde {s}(\Mm)$).

-$\bullet$ An interesting class of oriented matroids are those having exactly one reorientation class.
+$\bullet$ An interesting class of oriented matroids is that of those having exactly one reorientation class.
 Indeed, it is known ~\cite{Bla-78} that any \emph{regular} oriented matroid has exactly one reorientation class.
 In~\cite{Rou-88} it is proved that regular matroids are characterized as those oriented matroids such that all restrictions have only one reorientation class.
 The following long standing conjecture is due to Las Vergnas ~\cite{Las-89}

 \begin{conjecture} The matroids $C_d$ obtained from the affine $d$-dimensional hypercube has a single reorientation class for all $d$. \end{conjecture}

 $C_d$ is a subclass of cubic matroids~\cite{daS-08}.
 It is known \cite{Bok-96} that the conjecture is true when $d\leq 7$.